-\ Note: Students must make a "C" or better in English Composition I, English Composition II, and the required math course (either Intermediate Algebra or College Algebra) to receive an Associate in Applied Science Degree from ANC.
+\ Note: Students must make a "C" or better in English Composition I, English Composition II, and College Algebra to receive an Associate in Applied Science Degree from ANC.

 Technical Certificate Program Air Conditioning and Refrigeration

 The one year certificate in Air Conditioning and Refrigeration is designed to prepare students for careers in this trade.
 Students will develop and practice skills for servicing, repairing, installing, and sizingair conditioning and refrigeration equipment for residential applications.
 All candidates for the Technical Certificate in Air Conditioning and Refrigeration will be required to take the HVAC Excellence Environmental Protection Agency Section 608 Certification Exam.
 Students wishing to enter this program should discuss their career objectives with the HVAC instructor and/or their advisor to ensure this is the appropriate track for them